-In the oil and gas upstream industry, the typical set of agreements is applicable, starting with the joint operating agreements ((JOAs), for which the choice is wide, as the AIPN models compete with AAPL, CAPL, AIPN (Australian version as well), OGUK, etc) that coexist in Argentina with its local, version (Unión Transitoria), as a non-partnership, unincorporated agreement to be registered in the Public Registry of Commerce, updated under the new Civil and Commercial Law Code that has recently come into force.
-The extended exploitation concessions are still operated with JOAs as initially used during the 1990s, therefore as per the AIPN model of such time.
-Farm-in agreements do and will play a significant role for participating in the existing exploitation concessions and those to be extended, the holder of title to the concessions being the other party:
+In the oil and gas upstream industry, the typical set of agreements is applicable, starting with the joint operating agreements ((JOAs), for which the choice is wide, as the AIPN models compete with AAPL, CAPL, AIPN (Australian version as well), OGUK, etc) that coexist in Argentina with its local version (Unión Transitoria), as a non-partnership, unincorporated agreement to be registered in the Public Registry of Commerce, updated under the new Civil and Commercial Law Code that has recently come into force.
+The extended exploitation concessions are still operated with JOAs as initially used during the 1990s, therefore as per the AIPN model of such time (and in many cases, with partial incorporation of uncomplete formulas to address, for example, rights of first refusal, balancing, etc, a source for continuing conflicts), and eventually, requesting a financial or economic carry of the title holder, or a negotiated price, and offering or not participation in the title as well, and with eventual sole risk provisions.
+Alternatively, production-sharing or services contracts may be entered into with the holder of the concession, mixed with a carry.
+Farm-in agreements do and will play a significant role for participating in the existing exploitation concessions and those to be extended, the holder of title to the concessions being the other party: YPF; the provincial entities that have emulated YPF's role under the redistribution of jurisdiction and eminent domain of the subsurface hydrocarbons to the provinces, even under the stricter terms imposed by the current Hydrocarbons Law 27007; and private oil companies.

-- YPF;

-- the provincial entities that have emulated the YPF's role under the redistribution of jurisdiction and eminent domain of the subsurface hydrocarbons to the provinces, even under the stricter terms imposed by the current Hydrocarbons Law 27007; and

-- private oil companies.

-As regards the oil services industry, the current international versions for seismics, drilling, workovers, etc, are adapted to local constraints that have to do with the market rigidities regarding labour and resulting lack of flexibility.
+As regards the oil services industry, the current international versions for seismics, drilling, workovers, etc, are adapted to local constraints that have to do with the market rigidities regarding labour and resulting lack of flexibility (the current lack of investments has given way to significant reforms of the collective bargaining agreements with the oil industry unions, to allow for the overall labour cost reductions, first in the Neuquén Basin Area, focused on shale exploration and exploitation, and then to other basins).

-Natural gas term supply agreements are necessarily influenced by the many interferences of the regulated market and to a categorisation of each of them as per the source and even the historic layer to which they did correspond (the government authority has established in recent years a priority of natural gas dispatch by each shipper, and exempted from such restrictions those supply contracts with incremental gas - exceeding a certain threshold, or of a non-conventional source - a source for disputes resulting from such restrictions and priority assignment).
-A wide dispersion of gas supply agreements followed, with numerous amendments to previously made gas supply agreements, and supply to CAMMESA, to deliver to thermal power plants in its name.
-Term agreements between generators and large customers were banned in 2013 (Res SE 95/13), and must now be entered into exclusively with the dispatch centre, CAMMESA (the power dispatch centre and broker between supply and demand for power, described below), for gas to be delivered to thermal power plants.
+Natural gas term supply agreements are influenced by the many interferences of the regulated market and to a categorisation of each of them as per the source and even the historic layer to which they corresponded (in recent years, the government authority had established a priority of natural gas dispatch by each shipper, and exempted from such restrictions those supply contracts with incremental gas - exceeding a certain threshold, or of a non-conventional source - a source for disputes resulting from such restrictions and priority assignment).
+A wide dispersion of gas supply agreements followed, with numerous amendments to previously made gas supply agreements, and supply to CAMMESA, to deliver such natural gas to thermal power plants in its name.
+Term agreements between generators and large customers were banned in 2013 (Res SE 95/13), and must now be entered into exclusively with the dispatch centre, CAMMESA (the power dispatch centre and broker between supply and demand for power, described below), and for gas to be delivered to thermal power plants at subsidised prices.